Osakarovka

-Osakarovka (Осакаровка; Молодёжный) is a settlement in Sarybel District, Karaganda Region, Kazakhstan.
+Osakarovka (Осакаровка) is a settlement in Sarybel District, Karaganda Region, Kazakhstan.
 It is the only populated center of the Osakarovka rural district (KATO code - 355630100).
 Osakarovka was established in 1908 by Ukrainian peasants.
 Population:

 Geography

 Osakarovka is located 80 km to the NNW of Karaganda city, west of the Irtysh–Karaganda Canal.
 The Astana — Karaganda highway passes through Osakarovka.
 There is also a railway station of the Astana - Karaganda line in the town.